DanielJLester/CAM-Reconciliation-Intelligence/README.md

 - When the analysis takes days a reasonable shortcut is to pay the bill.
 But when this becomes minutes, with no human resources involved, that shift in economics is what drives the behavioral change

 ## **What I assumed**

-- Assumptions based on research.
-In real world, this would be accompanied by user discovery to validate these problem statements.
 - The asset manager has the landlord relationship and the decision authority.
 - Finance and legal are resources they can call on, not the people doing the day-to-day review.
-- The dispute window is real and often unknown to the tenant at the point the statement arrives.
+- The dispute window is real, shorter than feasible to run reviews across multiple properties and hidden within the lease documents, so the tenant is not aware at the point the statement arrives.
 - Most tenants have prior year figures available but not connected to the current statement.
 That connection is currently manual.

 ![As-is journey map](asis-journey-map.svg)